 “I knew that for me to get out onto that podium in that first spot, I was going to have to come home twice as strong as everyone else.”

-“I think in your mind, you can just feel the crowd lifting you those last 25 metres,” he continued.
+“I think in your mind, you can just feel the crowd lifting you those last 25m,” he said.

-Equally stoked with their performances and the raucous Aussie crowd were Rio 2016 Paralympians Hodge and Powell.
+Equally stoked with their performances and the raucous Aussie crowd were 2016 Paralympians Hodge and Powell.

-It’s been a long wait to hit the podium for 19-year-old Powell, who has spent the last five days of competition on the sidelines, cheering his Australian teammates to 20 gold, 20 silver and 20 bronze medals in the pool.
+It’s been a long wait for the podium for 19-year-old Powell, who has spent the last five days of competition on the sidelines, cheering his Australian teammates to 20 gold, 20 silver and 20 bronze medals in the pool.

-“It’s been a struggle, everyone else tapering before me, and I was ready to go on Friday,” he said.
-“But you’ve just got to overcome those different challenges I guess, and nothing’s ever going to be perfect, and you know, I just took each day as it came.”
+“It’s been a struggle, everyone else tapering before me, and I was ready to go on Friday,” Powell said.
+“But you’ve just got to overcome those different challenges, I guess, and nothing’s ever going to be perfect, and you know, I just took each day as it came.

 “I was actually feeling pretty crappy yesterday in the pool, but I woke up this morning and I was feeling great.
-I trusted the process and whatnot, and got myself a PB and a bronze medal, so I’m stoked.”
+I trusted the process and whatnot, and got myself a PB [personal best] and a bronze medal, so I’m stoked.

 In other results from the night, four-time Paralympic medallist Tiffany Thomas Kane placed fourth in Patterson’s race in a time of 35.40.
 In a field of S8 athletes, S7 swimmer Thomas Kane was impressive off the blocks, meeting her own expectations for her first Commonwealth Games.